Croissant24-7/My-projects/README.md

 # Projects of the "Data analyst" course

-These projects had been completed during professional education at Practicum:
+These projects has been completed during professional education at Practicum:

 | Title       | Description  | Libraries            |